rtwalton/OpticalPooledScreens/README.md

 We are currently in the process of depositing complete screening datasets (paired in situ sequencing and p65 translocation phenotyping) in the [Cell-IDR database](https://idr.openmicroscopy.org/about/studies.html).

+**WARNING: many versions of dependencies will have trouble installing on Python 3.8.
+It is currently recommended to use Python 3.6.
+Setting up a Python 3.6 conda environment may be a convenient solution, set-up guide [here](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-python).**

 ### Installation (OSX)